nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

     conda activate base
     conda env remove -n nextstrain

-Then, repeat :ref:`the installation instructions above <install-with-conda>`, starting with the update of Conda itself.
+Then, repeat the installation instructions above, starting with the update of Conda itself.

 Use Mamba as an alternative to Conda's environment solver
 ---------------------------------------------------------